 The prosecution will in many cases seek to apply a Restraint Order on the defendant to stop the money or assets from being hidden or disposed of prior to or during a criminal trial.

-Forths Forensic Accountants are regularly instructed to assist in providing evidence against the prosecution to highlight which assets
+Our criminal defence forensic accountants are regularly instructed to assist in providing evidence against the prosecution to highlight

 We will also challenge the Restraint Order to seek to have it modified to ensure that legitimate assets are not subsequently confiscated following a conviction.